SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/introduction-to-cloud-siem.md

 ### Custom rules

-Adding a rule-tuning expression to an existing rule is one of the easiest and most common ways to customize your rules.
+Adding a rule tuning expression to an existing rule is one of the easiest and most common ways to customize your rules.
 But sometimes you need to [write a new rule from scratch](/docs/cse/rules/before-writing-custom-rule/).
 You might do this if your system has a source that isn’t covered by the default rules, or if you’re looking for a threat that isn’t covered by the default rules.

 See [Rule types](/docs/cse/rules/about-cse-rules#rule-types) for the types of rules you can create.